liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 For this Python-level rematerialized prototype, `divergence_cache_stride=2` is the current recommended experimental point.
 The next gate should be short real FWI or full-record validation before any production-facing API.

+The component-level divergence cache probe closed a tempting but weak subline.
+Caching only `p`, `u`, `w`, or `p,u` keeps receiver outputs/loss exact and raw `vp.grad` max abs diff at `2.74e-7`, but does not keep enough speed.
+The best single-component fullshape result after component-aware recompute is only `1.072x` total speedup at `2.07x` peak memory, and `p,u` is `1.039x` at `2.42x`.
+Therefore do not continue component-cache enumeration.
+The next memory-focused task is to measure and reduce stored reverse state lists (`p/u/w` states) while using the current `stride=2` all-component cache as the speed-preserving reference.
 ```